 Can we use tomato puree instead of tomato?

 Store bought tomato puree is double tart than the fresh tomatoes, so you have to add very less and careful with the amount while adding.

 I love how store bought tomato puree adds texture, taste and color that matches restaurant's butter paneer.

 How to grind cashews smoothly?

-It is usually hard to grind small amount of cashew paste required just for the recipe.
+It is usually hard to grind small amount of ground cashew required just for the recipe.
 So if you want to use cashew paste, I suggest soaking more quantity of cashews and keep it preserved in fridge or frozen, use as needed in the recipes.

 Just add it while sauteeing the onion tomato base masala.

 The gravy splits or curdles when there is no binding agent in the base.
 So use fine cashew paste to avoid this happening.